Structure Learning for Directed Trees: Simulation Experiments

-For each system size $p\in\{16,32,64,128\}$ we generate a causal tree, corresponding causal functions and noise variances and sample $n\in\{50,100,200,500\}$ observations.
-This is repeated 200 times and the SHD results are summarized in the boxplot of \Cref{fig:boxplot_Gaussian_SHD_Type1and2}.
 Both methods perform better on trees of Type 2 than on trees of Type 1.
 CAT.G outperforms CAM in terms of SHD to the true graph both in median distance and IQR length and position for all sample sizes, system sizes and tree types.
-Considering SID yields similar conclusions; see \Cref{fig:boxplot_Gaussian_SID_Type1and2} in Section \ref{sec:additionalIllustrations} of \Cref{app:Experiments}.
+Considering the SID to the causal tree yields similar conclusions; see \Cref{fig:boxplot_Gaussian_SID_Type1and2} in Section \ref{sec:additionalIllustrations} of \Cref{app:Experiments}.
 In their default versions, CAM and CAT.G use different estimation techniques of the conditional expectations, but this does not seem to be the source of the performance difference: \Cref{fig:boxplot_Gaussian_CamScores} in Section \ref{sec:additionalIllustrations} of \Cref{app:Experiments} illustrates a similar SHD performance difference when forcing CAT.G to use the edge weights produced by the CAM implementation.